dsnair/personal-website/README.md

 ## Project Description

-This project showcases how my web technologies skills matured over time.
+This project showcases how my web technologies skills have matured over time.
+The project is hosted [here](https://dsnair.github.io/resume/).

-## Work Summary

-* HTML